-Friction in supply chain is a big problem.
+Friction in the supply chain is a big problem.
 There are too many go-betweens.
-There is too much to-ing and fro-ing.
+There is too much back and forth.
 The rise in uncertainty stops supply chains from working well.
-Suppliers, providers and clients must deal via central third-party entities, instead of directly with each other.
-What should be simple transactions turn into lengthy procedures with many steps.
+Suppliers, providers, and clients must interact via central third-party entities instead of directly with each other.
+Ostensibly simple transactions turn into lengthy multi-step procedures.

 Blockchain could be the answer to many of these issues.
-This recent technology is what drives bitcoin and other so-called cryptocurrencies.
-However, it goes much further than a hackproof way of holding and exchanging money.
-Blockchain can be used for any kind of exchange, agreements or tracking.
+This recent technology is what drives Bitcoin and other so-called cryptocurrencies.
+However, it goes much further than an unhackable way of holding and exchanging money.
+Blockchain can manage any form of exchange, agreement, or tracking process.
 In a supply chain, it can apply to anything from self-executing supply contracts to automated cold chain management.

 A Blockchain Primer for Supply Chain

 Now, let’s compare with supply chain.
-The same key features of blockchain being used by bitcoin map onto the basic needs for reliability and integrity for a supply chain.
+The key blockchain features of Bitcoin align with the basic needs for reliability and integrity in a supply chain.

-The entities in the chain know where each asset came from.
+The entities in the chain know where each asset originated.
 They also know who owned it before and at what time.
-For bitcoin, the asset is money.
-For supply chain, assets can be anything from iron ore and wheat to money, machines and copyrights.
+For Bitcoin, the asset is money.
+For supply chain, assets can be anything from iron ore and wheat to cash, machines, and copyrights.

 No entity can tamper with an entry in the distributed ledger.
-Bitcoin transactions cannot be erased.
-Only a new bitcoin transaction can reverse the effect of a previous one.
-Similarly, supply chain payments cannot be falsified.
-Neither can records of inventory, warehousing conditions, delivery times and dates, and so on.
+It is not possible to erase a Bitcoin transaction.
+Only a new Bitcoin transaction can reverse the effect of a previous one.
+Similarly, with blockchain, it would not be possible to falsify a supply-chain payment transaction or the records of inventory, warehousing conditions, delivery times and dates, and so on.

 Beyond Bitcoin to Business Blockchain